Newman University Bishop Gerber Science Center

 PROJECT DESCRIPTION

 Due to significant enrollment increases in Newman University’s science, allied health, and nursing programs, a new building was designed to offer state-of-the-art classrooms, clinical learning and gross anatomy spaces, and chemistry, biology, and physics laboratories.
-The new facility is connected to the existing Eck Hall which now houses Newman’s nursing and allied health programs.
+The 73,000-square-foot Newman University Bishop Gerber Science Center is connected to the existing Eck Hall which now houses Newman’s nursing and allied health programs.

 PROJECT HIGHLIGHTS